demar01/teachtogether_exercises/README.md

 # teachtogether_exercises
-My responses to exercises on https://teachtogether.tech/
+My answers to exercises on https://teachtogether.tech/